 Yes some lenders will accept Airbnb.

-The type of mortgage you need, and therefore the lender we approach for this, will depend on how you intend to let Airbnb guests use the house.
+The type of mortgage you need for Airbnb, and therefore the lender we approach for this, will depend on how you intend to let Airbnb guests use the house.

 - Rent a room only

 Airbnb Mortgages are increasing in popularity as homeowners and investors see how many leads and bookings they can generate.

 Please contact us with any specific requirements prior to making an offer.

 Do I need to use a holiday letting agent?